oneblink/camera/README.md

 React, Vue etc.

 @blinkmobile/camera is distributed as a UMD module.
-If no module system is found it is bound to the global `window.bmCameraFactoryFactory`
+If no module system is found it is bound to the global `window.bmCameraFactory`

 `window.bmCameraFactory` or the imported module is a factory function that returns an instance of either `CordovaCamera` or `WebRTCCamera`, depending on the environment.